isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 This rule is a default to use only if you have a choice.
-Often, you don't have a choice and must follow an established style for [consistency](#Rl-name).
+Often, you don’t have a choice and must follow an established style for [consistency](#Rl-name).
 The need for consistency beats personal taste.

 ##### Example